Applications and Admissions

 Can I pursue a PhD degree as a part-time student?

 This is discouraged because completing an independent research project requires full-time effort.

 Will I have my summers off during graduate school?
 Will I get vacation time?

 The academic and stipend calendars run for a full year, which includes the summer.
 There are scheduled breaks noted on the academic calendar that first year students typically take.
 Additional time off can be taken with the approval of the Advisory Committee.
 Once students have entered their dissertation labs, time off is determined in consultation with the dissertation advisor.

 Are students required to do any teaching?
 Are teaching opportunities available to students who want some teaching experience?

 Most of our PhD students are NOT required to teach.
-However, there are numerous opportunities to gain teaching experience; for example, graduate students may assist in medical school laboratory courses such as Gross Anatomy, Histology, Neuroanatomy, and Microbiology.
+However, there are numerous opportunities to gain teaching experience; for example, graduate students may assist in medical school laboratory courses such as Gross Anatomy and Neuroanatomy.